 First-degree burns are minor burns which only affect the top layer of skin.
 There should be no blistering, but the skin will appear red.
 There will be some pain, but it shouldn’t last for too long depending on the area of the body affected.

 Second-degree burns are more serious and, in most instances, will be more painful.
-Deeper layers of skin are affected making the skin appear bright red, with a chance of blistering.
+They affect deeper layers of skin, making the skin appear bright red, with a chance of blistering.
 The skin may also appear wet due to the fluids lost through the site of the burn.

 Third-degree burns are the most serious type of burn.
 The skin will be completely burned away with damage potentially caused to the muscles, ligaments and tendons beneath.
 The victim may feel no pain due to the nerves being destroyed.
 Third-degree burns take a long time to heal and will almost always leave permanent scarring.
 In many cases, skin grafts from unaffected areas may be required.